peterbourgon/peter-bourgon-org/src/observability-the-hard-parts/index.md

 lot.
 Marcus did some investigation of how our existing monitoring systems were used by internal customers.
 The vast majority of collected metrics were queried only over the last few hours or days.
-And despite collecting thousands of metrics per host, only perhaps tens of those metrics were queried with any regularity.
-The actual usage patterns&mdash;which were hugely different than the usage patterns that teams _said_ they had&mdash;helped us to work within Prometheus' limitations.
-We would have only short data retention in the initial few versions of the infrastructure, order of weeks.
+And despite collecting thousands of metrics for each host or service, only a tiny fraction of them were queried with any regularity.
+The actual usage patterns&mdash;which were hugely different than the usage patterns that teams _said_ they had&mdash;helped us to define reasonable limitations.
+We would have only short data retention in the initial few versions of the infrastructure, on the order of weeks.
 Anything longer would be a separate initiative, after the initial rollout.

 We're also laser-focused on internal systems, owned and operated by the engineering org.
 We won't build a system that serves other use cases, or is